boyin96/personal-website/content/publication/journal_IEEE_WCL/index.md

 ---
-title: "Maximizing the Connectivity of Wireless Network Slicing Enabled Industrial Internet-of-Things"
+title: "On the Connectivity Maximization in NOMA-Aided Industrial IoT with Multiple Services"
 authors:
 - BoYin
 - Jianhua Tang